Red Cavoodles: $5,000 (GST Incl.)

 Puppies are bred from DNA tested parents, raised with ENS, ESI & Puppy Culture Program.
 They go to their new homes vet checked, vaccinated, microchipped, wormed fortnightly, weaned onto a quality dry food and introduced to toilet & crate training.

-At times we may have a Bordoodle litter available.
 Please note, there are NO wait list.

 Puppy Pack Includes: